-Archaeology Lab Program – Step out of the field and into the lab.
-Learn lab procedure, analyze artifacts, and discover what proper analyses can reveal about this ancient culture.
+- Archaeology Lab Program – Step out of the field and into the lab.
+Learn lab procedures, analyze artifacts, and discover what proper analyses can reveal about this ancient culture.
 For adults age 18 and older only.

-Summer Camp for Teens – Designed for teens ages 12-18, this camp includes daily excavation of a Pueblo site over 1,000 years old.
-Students learn excavation and lab procedure, analyzation techniques, and make memories that will last a lifetime.
+- Summer Camp for Teens – Designed for teens ages 12-18, this camp includes daily excavation of a Pueblo site over 1,000 years old.
+Students learn excavation, lab procedures, and analysis techniques as well as make memories that will last a lifetime.

 Middle School Camp and High School Camp are still in the process of being designed.
 The website will be updated once these camps are set.
 Check back for more details.

 The Crow Canyon Archeological Center is the result of Edward F. Berger, a local history teacher who, in 1967, began a hands-on education program for his students.
 Berger encouraged his students to get involved with building the community, adding an archeologic program to his training that led to the supervision and excavation of ancient Pueblo sites.